timdp/es6-promise-pool/README.md

   // - target:    the PromisePool itself
   // - data:
   //   - promise: the Promise that got fulfilled
-  //   - result:  the result of that Promise. console.log('Fulfilled: ' + event.data.result)
+  //   - result:  the result of that Promise console.log('Fulfilled: ' + event.data.result)
 })